Swizec/useAuth/README.md

 ```
 $ yarn add react-use-auth
+or
+$ npm i react-use-auth
 ```

-Downloads from npm, adds to your package.json, etc. You can use `npm` as well.
+Downloads from npm, adds to your package.json, etc.

 ### 2. Set up AuthProvider